boly38/botEnSky/README.md

 - 🧩 [askPlantnet](src/plugins/AskPlantnet.js) plugin

-*search a post with one of [askPlantnet](src/data/askPlantnet.json) mention, and try to identify the parent post using the same previous logic except that bad score or nothing detected will produce a reply.*
+*search a post with one of [askPlantnet](src/data/askPlantnet.json) mention, and try to identify the parent post first image using the same previous logic except that bad score or nothing detected will produce a reply to the mention.*

 - 🧩 [unMute](src/plugins/UnMute.js) plugin